sirredbeard/awesome-wsl/README.md

 * [EnumWSL](https://github.com/therealkenc/EnumWSL) - Enumerates installed WSL packages. ![github project][githublogo]
 * [WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) - Reference launcher app for developing your own WSL distribution Microsoft Store package. ![github project][githublogo]
 * [wslbridge](https://github.com/rprichard/wslbridge) - wslbridge is a Cygwin program that allows connecting to the WSL command-line environment over TCP sockets, as with ssh, but without the overhead of configuring an SSH server. ![github project][githublogo]
+* [cmd-colors-solarized](https://github.com/neilpa/cmd-colors-solarized) - This is a solarized color scheme for the Windows command prompt that works in WSL.

 # Additional Resources